box/box-ios-sdk/docs/usage/custom-api-calls.md

 - Beta endpoints, that are not yet suitable for inclusion in the SDK
 - Hitting URLs specified directly in the response of another API call, e.g. Representation Info and Download URLs

-For this reasons BoxClient exposes this functionality through a set of methods on the client mapping to HTTP verbs:
+For these reasons BoxClient exposes this functionality through a set of methods on the client mapping to HTTP verbs:

 ```swift
 client.get(/*...*/)